NoriginMedia/nannoq-cluster/README.md

 nannoq-cluster is a collection of classes for managing services and API's in clustered Vert.x environments as well as helpers for clustering.

+Main features:
+ - ServiceManager (Manage services and API's easily across a vertx cluster)
+ - ApiManager (Creates Http Records for the ServiceManager)

 ### Prerequisites

 Vert.x >= 3.5.0